-Philippine passport holders who have applied for a renewal by visiting the Consulate in Al Qusais will be delighted to know that it is possible to use tools found on the internet to check the status of their passport.
+Philippine passport holders who have applied for a renewal by visiting the Consulate in Al Qusais will be delighted to know that it is possible to use tools found on the internet to check your passport application status.

 In most cases, passport renewals take somewhere from 6 to 8 weeks before you can receive a new passport issued under your name.
 Needless to say, it could be a long wait and so it would be a good thing if you can get updated by the time your passport is readily available for pick-up.